GrinonBarrett/Taksidos/Extras/Character Creation/Classes/Zealot.md

 | 10th  | 5  |    +8    | Splash or Specialize                              |

 ### Fervance
 You gain the Lore skill.
-If you were already competent in the Lore skill you instead gain training ine two weapons of your choice.
+If you were already competent in the Lore skill you instead gain training in two weapons of your choice.
 Then, you gain training in a weapon of your choice (this may be a weapon already selected for having the Lore skill).

 ### Zeal